Table of Contents

 Environmental and Social Implications of Terrain

-The physical geography of Mexico City does not exist in isolation; it intersects with social, economic, and environmental justice.
-The wealthier neighborhoods in the west (e.g., Polanco, Santa Fe) tend to occupy the more stable, well-drained foothills, while poorer communities are pushed to the ecologically sensitive eastern lakebeds and steep southern hillsides.
-These disparities affect exposure to volcanic ash, landslide risk, and access to clean water.
+The physical geography of Mexico City intertwines deeply with social, economic, and environmental factors, influencing disparities in risk exposure and quality of life.
+Generally, wealthier neighborhoods such as Polanco and Santa Fe are situated on more stable, well-drained foothills, benefiting from superior infrastructure and lower vulnerability to geological hazards.
+In contrast, poorer communities are often relegated to the ecologically sensitive eastern lakebeds and steep southern hillsides, where exposure to volcanic ash, landslide risk, and limited access to clean water is significantly higher.